disblu/guidelines/git/README.md

 # 2 How it works

-Instead of thinking of the differences between each file across time,  git uses snapshots, it means git makes a copy of the whole directory (only to the files that changed) This is essentially what Git is.
+Instead of thinking of the differences between each file across time,  Git uses snapshots, it means Git makes a copy of the whole directory (only to the files that changed).
+This is essentially what Git is.

 ## 2.1 Integrity